ArturWoz/HAT/README.md

 python hat/export.py -opt options/export/HAT_SRx4_ImageNet-pretrain.yml
 ```

-The training logs and weights will be saved in the `./export` folder.
+The .onnx file will be saved in the `./export` folder.

+Test config files will also work - export will run with default settings.

 ## Results
 The inference results on benchmark datasets are available at